bonStats/bonStats.github.io/_pages/about.md

 Current projects
 =====
 * "Bayesian regularisation from stochastic constraints" with BA Turlach, K Murray, and C Drovandi
-* "Sequential Monte Carlo for regularization" with BA Turlach, K Murray, and C Drovandi
+* "Sequential Monte Carlo for regularisation" with BA Turlach, K Murray, and C Drovandi
 * "Analysing overlapping contingency tables from sensitive data" with B Baffour, M Spallek, and M Haynes
 * "Bayesian computational methods for cognitive psychological models" with T Ballard